 It also means she has stepped out of the film world to raise her family and work on her own enterprise.
 Back when she was an actress, though, she commanded her publicist to book her for three women’s magazines for every one men’s magazine.
 In 2014, the fruits of her efforts came to pass; there she was in the same month on the covers of both Shape and Forbes magazine.
 Sporting a black tuxedo jacket with the sleeves rolled up to emphasize her hands-on approach to business, Alba beamed from the cover of Forbes.
 The headline?
 “America’s Richest Self-Made Women.”

 Her tenacity and business acumen have been proven again by her company’s recent handling of the COVID-19 crisis.
 As an essential business, The Honest Company has been particularly mindful of how it delivers its products, ensuring that safety measures are met with each delivery.
 It has also dedicated itself to donating essentials to families in need.
 So far, Alba and The Honest Company have provided three million diapers, 20,000 wipes, and 20,000 personal care products.
-Additionally, The Honest Company is partnering with March of Dimes for It Starts with Mom, an event that will focus on the issues faced by countless mothers during the pandemic.
+Additionally, The Honest Company has partnered with March of Dimes for It Starts with Mom, an event that will focus on the issues faced by countless mothers during the pandemic.
 In early May 2021, The Honest Company went public, raising $413 million in its IPO.
 In the wake of the company’s highly anticipated entrance to the stock market, Alba continued to use her voice in the business world, sharing the keys to the brand’s success, as well as the rituals and mindset that helped her get it all done.